Initiatives waste their time and resources on overcoming mountains of obstacles

 Is the organisation’s culture one of learning from failure, or is it one hit by the same failures being repeated?

-When relevant elements of the Manifesto were applied
+Examples that applied relevant elements of the Manifesto

 5 to 25 Minute Tutorials For